cellsjs/piscosour/plugins/system-checker/info.md

  1. Set list in version (f.i. in npm)
  2. In any other requirement set listedIn: (f.i. module: set listedIn: npm)

-this pugling is going to check the version returned when the match with regexp is done.
+this plugin is going to check the version returned when the match with regexp is done.

 ### 2. Define system requirements in all your steps.

 The system requirements are defined in `config.json` file inside every step.

-**requirements** All dependencies are defined inside requirements
+**requirements** All dependencies are defined inside requirements,

+**IMPORTANT: effective requirements are going to be the merge between `versions` and `requirements` with more precedence for `requirements` of each step.**

 Example of config.json: